 Sub-phase Scope Design/CA/RI and Construction - Pump Station Potable Connection Construction of potable suction and discharge piping to the emergency pump station, restructuring piping to permit surplusing of Chestnut Hill pumping station site, elimination of potential cross connections with non-potable suction and discharge lines, reconstruction of the Shaft 7B PRV Station, upgrade of the Shaft 9A PRV station, rehabilitation of valves at Waban Hill Reservoir, and abandonment of the Ward Street Pumping Station and associated piping.
 Construction to provide potable low service suction to the new pump station and to restructure piping to permit surplusing of the historic pumping stations site.
 Completion of upgrades of facilities that also may be used during the Walnut Hill Water Treatment Plant startup at Shaft 7B, Shaft 9, and Ward Street.
 Preliminary Engineering Provide preliminary design services for the rehabilitation and upgrade of facilities so that MWRA is able to operate the water system during normal conditions and specific emergency scenarios.
 Design/CS/RI and Construction - Emergency Pump Relocation Relocation of the emergency pumping function and other minor facilities from the existing High and Low Service pump station buildings to a new 90-mgd underground pump station constructed adjacent to the Low Service building.
 The relocation enables MWRA to surplus these historic buildings.
 The new pump station has the capacity to pump 90-mgd from the Sudbury Aqueduct/Chestnut Hill Reservoir to the Southern High Distribution System.
 Boston Paving Payment(s) to the City of Boston for paving work provided.
 BECo Emergency Pump Connection Payment to Boston Edison Company for installation of electrical service to meet special requirements.
 Provision of the services eliminated the need to install a standby generator.
 Equipment Pre- Purchase Valve pre-purchase to support potable connection construction so that the Chestnut Hill Pump Station site could be returned to the Commonwealth of Massachusetts as surplus property.
 Demolition of Garages Demolition of garages prior to transfer of property to the Commonwealth, at request of state Department of Capital Asset Management.
-Chestnut Hill Emergency Pump Station Emergency Generator Final Design CA/RI and Construction Final Design CA/RI services and construction for the Chestnut Hill Emergency Pump Station Emergency Generator.
+Chestnut Hill Emergency Pump Station Emergency Generator/Electric al Rehabilitation Final Design CA/RI and Construction Final Design CA/RI services and construction for the Chestnut Hill Emergency Pump Station Emergency Generator and electrical rehabilitation.
+The Chestnut Hill Underground Pump Station groundwater is extremely high and has entered the electrical equipment and caused electrical equipment to fail.
+Part of this project is to relocate electrical conduits out of the concrete slab to prevent further failures.
 Design and Construction Shaft 7 Building Design and construction of a new access building above the Shaft 7 Top of Shaft structure including new electrical service, HVAC equipment, piping corrosion protection, PRV replacement, new flow meters, and structural and access improvements to the facility.
-Chestnut Hill Underground Pump Station Electrical Rehabilitation The Chestnut Hill Underground Pump Station groundwater is extremely high and has entered the electrical equipment and caused electrical equipment to fail.
-This project is to relocate electrical conduits out of the concrete slab to prevent further failures.

-Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$29,906 \$17,487 \$12,420 \$0 \$0 \$25 \$6,046 \$6,374
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$30,041 \$17,487 \$12,555 \$0 \$0 \$25 \$6,315 \$6,239

 Project Status as % is approximation based on project budget and expenditures.
-Preliminary Status 58.5% engineering for the final pipe connections reached substantial completion in April 11/11 2006.
-Chestnut Hill Emergency Pump Station Emergency Generator Final Design CA/RI is expected to commence in July 2014.
+Preliminary Status 58.2% engineering for the final pipe connections reached substantial completion in April 5/12 2006.
+Chestnut Hill Emergency Pump Station Emergency Generator/Electrical Upgrade Final Design CA/RI is expected to commence in July 2014.

-Project Cost Scheduled Completion Date FY09-13 Spending FY12 FY13 Chge.
+Project Cost Schedu Scheduled Completion Date FY09-13 Spending ing FY12 FY13 Chge.
 FY12 FY13 Chge.
-FY12 FY13 Chge. \$29,361 \$29,906 \$545 Jul-17 Jul-19 23 mos. \$447 \$25 (\$422)
+FY12 FY13 Chge. \$29,361 \$30,041 \$680 Jul-25 Jan-26 6 mos. \$447 \$25 (\$422)

-- Project increased due to inflation adjustments due to new ENR index. - Schedule shift and spending changed due to additional time to complete the MEPA review of siting the new emergency generator.
+- Project increased primarily due to inflation adjustments due to new ENR index. - Schedule shift and spending changed due to additional time to complete the MEPA review of siting the new emergency generator resulting in project schedules being pushed out.